raffaelepojer/GNN-RBN-reasoning/README.md

 These scripts contain the code to replicate the paper's experiments.
 Ensure dataset availability and dependencies before execution.

 ## How to Work with Primula

+More examples can be found in `examples-primula` in this repo.

 Once you have generated the RBN, you can perform inference using Primula.
 In the **rdef_files** folder, you'll find base graphs that can be used with Primula.
 These .rdef files define the structure of a graph for the Primula system, including node types and their arguments.
 If you need to modify prior probabilities for relations in the RBN definition, you can typically find them at the top of the .rbn file.